OWASP/Go-SCP/src/cryptographic-practices/README.md

 common use-case is sharing a symmetric key between two parties using assymetric cryptography, so they can then use the symmetric key to exchange messages encrypted with symmetric cryptography.
+Aside from AES, which is 90's technology, Go authors have begun to implement and support more modern symmetric encryption algorthims which also provide authentication, such as chacha20poly1305.

+Another interesting package in Go is x/crypto/nacl.
+This is a reference to Dr. Daniel J. Bernstein's NaCl library, which is a very popular modern cryptography library.
+The nacl/box and nacl/secretbox in Go are implementations of NaCl's abstractions for sending encrypted messages for the two most common use-cases:
+- Sending authenticated, encrypted messages between two parties using public key cryptography (nacl/box)
+- Sending authenticated, encrytped messages between two parties using symmetric (a.k.a secret-key) cryptography

+It is very advisable to use one of these abstractions instead of direct use of AES, if they fit your situation.

 ```go
 package main